Wheels for Water.

 The Challenge

-For the past two years, our team in Haiti has been navigating some of the most difficult terrain in the Western Hemisphere on motorcycles—or paying $200 a day to rent trucks when the work demands it.
+For the past two years, our team in Haiti has been navigating some of the most difficult terrain in the Western Hemisphere on motorcycles—or paying $200 a day to rent cars or trucks when the work demands it.
 Neither solution is sustainable.

 Rural Haiti's roads aren't just bad—they're barely roads at all.
 Rutted mountain passes, seasonal flooding, and stretches that disappear entirely during rainy season.
 Yet these are exactly the communities we serve: remote villages where families have waited years for clean water and the training to maintain it.